 Weather South Africa enjoys a temperate climate and therefore possible to visit any time of year.
 Summer months are from October to February and winter from May to July, though winters are very mild in the top half of the country and Indian Ocean beaches can be enjoyed in this region all year round.

 When to go

 South Africa is definitely an ‘any time of year’ destination.
 We highly recommend visiting between May and September when it is the best game-viewing period – although a little chilly in mornings and evenings.

 Social customs & quirks South Africans, like the country itself, are a diverse range of backgrounds and have been slowly emerging as a truly combined nation.
 The mixture includes Afrikaaners (of Dutch descent), Cape coloureds, British, Indian and the ethnic black population such as Zulu, Shangaan, Sotho and others.
 All South Africans though speak proudly of their icons including Mandela, Desmond Tutu and even Charlize Theron.
 Some of the best words to know before you go include: Braai (BBQ), just now (sometime soon, not actually now), biltong (dried meat snack) and bokkie (sweetheart).

-Festivals & events South Africa has a huge number and variety of festivals and happenings year round including arts festivals in the Garden Route, floral expo’s in Namaqualand, world class concerts in Sun City and Cape Town, and of course the World Cup Soccer in 2010!
+Festivals & events South Africa has a huge number and variety of festivals and happenings year round including arts festivals in the Garden Route, floral expo’s in Namaqualand along with world class concerts in Sun City and Cape Town.

 Health* There are no compulsory health requirements on entering South Africa, although if you are travelling from a Yellow Fever infected country you will be required to have a vaccination certificate.
 Malaria precautions are recommended for travelling into some of the national parks and reserves, particularly during October – May.
 There are some game reserves which are completely malaria-free such as Madikwe and Eastern Cape.